wellerson260405/google-stadia/README.md

 Since very few games on Xbox consoles support mouse and keyboard as first-class input devices, Microsoft chose to limit xCloud users to only using gamepad controllers to play (although [maybe they will add PC servers eventually](https://twitter.com/XboxP3/status/1384154390630592521), but I wouldn't hold my breath).

-So, if you don't have a controller or just prefer to use a mouse and keyboard you are out of luck!
+So, if you don't have a controller or just prefer to use a mouse and keyboard you are out of luck...

 But that all changes with this extension!